Using existing software#

 detected packages.

-In this case, you may choose to remove these two lines, to stop it from using the anaconda version:
+In this case, you may choose to remove these two lines, to stop it from using the miniforge version:

 - spec: openssl@3.3.2